-At the onset of the transaction, the preference shares were redeemable after five years from the date of issue, being 23 November 2022.
-During December 2020 the holders of the preference shares agreed to extend this date by a further 12 months, requiring the preference shares to be redeemed after six years from date of issue.
+At the onset of the transaction, the preference shares in this structure were redeemable after five years from the date of issue, being 23 November 2021.
+During December 2020 the scheduled redemption date was extended to 23 November 2022.
+In addition, during September 2021 the holders of the preference shares agreed to extend this date to 23 November 2024.
 The extension of the redemption date of the preference shares has had a positive effect on the liquidity issues faced by the Company during the year.

-Shareholder support
+Shareholder support (IMPORTANT)

 Effective and efficient shareholder communication is essential to ensure that shareholders are kept up to date.
 The Company will continue to use SMS communication as their main means of communication.
 Notices of the Annual General Meetings will be sent by email, SMS or post to all registered shareholders.
-To enable MTN Zakhele Futhi to effectively communicate with shareholders and maintain up to date records, shareholders are requested to notify the MTN Zakhele Futhi Administrator of all changes to their SMS contact details, postal address, status and banking details by calling the designated Call Centre on 083 900 6863 between 08h00 and 17h00 Mondays to Fridays.
-Agents will log their call and take them through the process and documentation needed to effect such changes.
-Shareholders are encouraged to familiarise themselves with the information published from time to time on the MTN Zakhele Futhi website by visiting www.mtnzakhelefuthi.co.za.
+To enable MTN Zakhele Futhi to effectively communicate with shareholders and maintain up to date records, shareholders are requested to notify the MTN Zakhele Futhi Administrator of all changes to their SMS contact details, postal address, status and banking details.